 The Cal State LA Hydrogen Research and Fueling Facility (H2 Station) was formally opened on May 7, 2014.
-As the largest university-located hydrogen fueling facility in the nation, commissioning continues and the facility is now available to Fuel Cell Electric Vehicles (FCEVs).
+As the largest university-located hydrogen fueling facility in the nation, commissioning continues, and the facility is available to Fuel Cell Electric Vehicles (FCEVs).

 *See "2015 Annual Evaluation of Fuel Cell Electric Vehicle Deployment and Hydrogen Fuel Station Network Development", California Air Resources Board, July 2015, page 4.

 HOURS OF OPERATION

 Tours are available to the public free of charge as part of Cal State LA's public outreach and education mission.
 Please make advance arrangements via email with Dr. David Blekhman at [email protected] or Blake Cortis at [email protected].